 Sustaining our nation's forests, wildlife, and water resources requires dedicated funding for critical inventory and monitoring activities, including the assessments that will be fundamental to the implementation of the new planning rule.
-The Forest Service's vision for forest planning and management is based on a feedback between assessments of current conditions, management actions to achieve desired conditions, and monitoring to evaluate activities.
+The Forest Service's vision is based on a feedback between assessments of current conditions, management actions to achieve desired conditions, and monitoring to evaluate activities.
 Failure to invest in inventory and monitoring deprives managers of information they need to make and modify management decisions.
-A lack of information also stalls the implementation of key actions on the ground.
+Lack of information also stalls the implementation of key actions on the ground.
 Such delays have social, economic, and ecological consequences.
 Lack of this information can prevent the land use planning process from moving forward and can result in ineffective and inefficient projects that fail to accomplish management objectives and waste taxpayer dollars.